Gordon has RBI single in 9th, Twins beat Rays 6-5

 Rays rookie Wander Franco extended his on-base streak to 35 with an seventh-inning double.
 It’s the third longest by a player under 21 and one short of the AL-record held by Mickey Mantle,

 Brandon Lowe and Austin Meadows homered for the Rays, who are 33-14 since the All-Star break.
+Tampa Bay is 7 1/2 games ahead of the New York Yankees after taking 2 of 3 from Minnesota.

+“We have high expectations for ourselves and anytime we let a game like today kind of slip from us, it’s a little frustrating,” losing pitcher Andrew Kittredge said.
+“At the same time, we’re good for a reason, we have a lot of resiliency.”

-Gordon knotted it at 5 on his hit in the seventh and put the Twins up 6-5 with a ninth-inning single off Andrew Kittredge (8-3).
+Gordon knotted it at 5 on his hit in the seventh and put the Twins up 6-5 with a ninth-inning single off Kittredge (8-3).
+Josh Donaldson had a one-out double in the ninth, went to third on a wild pitch and scored on Gordon’s hit.

+Gordon went to high school in Orlando, Florida and had a number of family and friends at the game.

+“It was special,” Gordon said.
+“I’m glad they got to see it.”

 Tyler Duffey (3-3) had a scoreless eighth before Alex Colomé worked the ninth to get his 11th save, Colome worked out of a two-on, two-jam in the ninth by getting a fly from former Twins’ slugger Nelson Cruz.